 Instead of guessing the answers, the TMP office decided to go directly to the community.
 To assure they would get as many responses as possible, the TMP team attended public events that attracted a large number of people.

-Program Advisory Groups and Working Groups made up of key airport stakeholders and local representatives of arts & culture, ground transportation & parking, accessibility, sustainability & landscapes, technology and passenger experience are also being formed to provide input and feedback throughout the design and construction phases.
+Program Advisory Groups and Working Groups made up of key airport stakeholders and local representatives of arts and culture, ground transportation and parking, accessibility, sustainability and landscapes, technology and passenger experience are also being formed to provide input and feedback throughout the design and construction phases.